xaitax/Chrome-App-Bound-Encryption-Decryption/RESEARCH.md

 ### 1.1.
 Core Tenets of ABE (as per Google's Design)

 - **Primary Goal:** Prevent an attacker operating with the _same privilege level as Chrome_ from trivially calling DPAPI to decrypt sensitive data.
 - **Acknowledged Limitations (Non-Goals):** ABE does not aim to prevent attackers with _higher privileges_ (Administrator, SYSTEM, kernel drivers) or those who can successfully _inject code into Chrome_.
-The official Google design documents explicitly recognize code injection as a potent bypass vector.
-A technique this project leverages for legitimate research and data recovery demonstrations.
+The official Google design documents explicitly recognize code injection as a potent bypass vector, a technique this project leverages for legitimate research and data recovery demonstrations.
 - **Underlying Mechanism:** ABE introduces an intermediary COM service (part of Chrome's Elevation Service) that acts as a gatekeeper for the DPAPI-unwrapping of a critical session key.
 This service verifies the "app identity" of the caller.
 - **Initial Identity Verification Method:** The first iteration relies on **path validation** of the calling executable.
 While digital signature validation was considered, path validation was chosen for the initial rollout to "descope the complexity" (as noted in a 2024 update to Google's design document), deemed sufficient against the immediate threat model.